DirtyDevWork/homebridge-daikin/README.md

 1. `/common` uses the GET method for control and system information about the Aircon (e.g software version, MAC address, Reboot System, Region)

 2. `/aircon` uses the GET method to set Aircon related information (e.g Target Temperature, Modes like Heat and Cool, Temperature Sensor Readings, Timers)

+# Notes:

+Every split will appear as a thermostat & a switch:
+* the thermostat will control the Split Unit
+* the switch will perform basic fan control: On => Fan in automatic, Off => fan at minimum speed

 # Credit